claudiarella/academic-kickstart/content/authors/admin/_index.md

 In 2017 I contributed to the positron-on-target experiment PADME at the National Institute of Nuclear Physics, National Laboratories of Frascati, Italy.
 See the [experiment website][1].

-In 2019 I started working in the field of Motivic Feynman Amplitudes within the research group of Prof. Francis Brown at Mathematical Institute, University of Oxford, UK.
+In 2019 I started working on Motivic Feynman Amplitudes in the research group of Prof. Francis Brown at Mathematical Institute, University of Oxford, UK.

 [Here][2] is my extended CV.